GreenCacti37/lifestealplugin/README.md

 <img width="512" height="30" alt="image" src="https://github.com/user-attachments/assets/93c0a540-aa27-4b76-987e-5a43688fe0ff" />

 # Useful Commands
-/lifehelp | Gives detailed help and insight to the plugin.
-/heart <giveheart>|<givefrags> | Gives you (only) a Fresh Heart or a Heart Fragment
+/lifehelp | Gives detailed help and insight to the plugin.\n /heart <giveheart>|<givefrags> | Gives you (only) a Fresh Heart or a Heart Fragment

 # Enjoy the Plugin! :D